voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **LEFT** = `"LEFT"`

-A participant left the conference.
+A participant left a conference.

 ___